‘The meaning of life is that it stops.’

 What has been the biggest challenge you've faced putting your new show together?

 In writing the show I tried not to let anything get in the way of my imagination, silly little things like not being able to sing opera or speak Russian - so when it was written there were a few things I needed to learn how to do.
-I’ve tried to make each part as close to as the real thing as possible by asking professionals to teach me different skills.
+I train with experts in different things to get as good as I can in that area.
 My Technical Director Andrey Kastelmacher’s first language is Russian, so he translated and helped me with the pronunciation.
 The tap dance: I definitely still need to work on!

 Do you ever get nervous when you're bringing your work to audiences?

 The moment before I go on stage is always the same: my whole body’s shaking and I’m thinking ‘Why do I do this?’
 But when I get on stage there’s this enormous sense of release and enjoyment.
 When it’s your own work you’ve only got yourself to rely on or let down and you’re just there, having an interaction with the audience.
 I’m used to live, improvised events so I’ve had to embrace the idea that things will go wrong and that’s okay, it’s part of it, and it’s what gives those performances their renegade edge.
 When you have no time to think and you just have to open your mouth and say something, that thing can turn out to be outrageous or inappropriate.
 You never know until it’s too late.
-I try to retain that element of danger because I think the audience can tell.
+I try to retain that element of danger because the audience can tell and the liveness is part of the magic of any theatre.

 Has it been surprising to get the type of reaction you've gotten for your work?